open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 our exampleservice.

 For Ansible to communicate with the VM, it requires an SSH key that to access the Tenant Instance.
-This is added with the line under volumes: `  - ../setup/id_rsa:/opt/xos/synchronizers/exampleservice/exampleservice_private_key:ro`
+This is added read-only as a Docker volume:
+`- ../setup/id_rsa:/opt/xos/synchronizers/exampleservice/exampleservice_private_key:ro`

 Remember to rebuild your docker containers (`make rm && make containers && make`) after making these changes.
 Then verify that your new container is